The owners of a restaurant in Birmingham have been fined for food hygiene and safety breaches after rodents were discovered on the premises.

 You were exposing customers to a very real risk of food poisoning.”

-The breaches found at Kebabish Original were likely to have been as a result of insufficient food hygiene training, a course which every restaurant owner should undertake.
+The breaches found at Kebabish Original were likely to have been a result of insufficient food hygiene training, a course which every restaurant owner should undertake.